oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     ![CI Related Containers](images/ContainerInstance-containers.png)

-7. Locate the private IP address for your Container Instance.
+7. Locate the private IP address for your Container Instance:

     ![CI Private IP](images/ContainerInstance-privateIp.png)

 ## Task 4: Modify the Load Balancer

-In this 4th and final task, you will add the Container Instance private IP address to the backend set of the load balancer that was deployed as part of the first lab.
+In this fourth and final task, we need to add the Container Instance private IP address to the *backend set* of our Load Balancer (which was deployed as part of the first lab).

-1. Create an environment variable for the private IP address of your Container Instance.
+1. Create an environment variable for the private IP address of your Container Instance:

     ```
     <copy>export ciPrivIp="<paste ip here>"</copy>
     ```

 2. Locate the OCID for the Load Balancer that was created in Lab 1.
-It should be named **`LB Multiplayer`**
+It should be named **`LB Multiplayer`**:

     ```
     <copy>lbOcid=($(oci lb load-balancer list -c $OCI_TENANCY --display-name "LB Multiplayer" --query 'data[0].id' --raw-output))</copy>
     ```

-    **_note:_** Be sure to replace `$OCI_TENANCY` with the compartment OCID if you are not using the root compartment.
+    > **Note**: Make sure to replace `$OCI_TENANCY` with the compartment OCID if you are not using the root compartment.

-3. Run the following series of commands.
+3. Run the following commands:

     ```
     <copy>
-    #Retrieve the existing load balancer backends
+    #Retrieve the existing load balancer backends:
     serverBeName=($(oci lb backend list --backend-set-name lb-backend-set-server --load-balancer-id $lbOcid --query 'data[0].name' --raw-output))
     webBeName=($(oci lb backend list --backend-set-name lb-backend-set-web --load-balancer-id $lbOcid --query 'data[0].name' --raw-output))

-    # Delete the existing load balancer backends
+    # Delete the existing load balancer backends:
     oci lb backend delete --backend-name $serverBeName --backend-set-name lb-backend-set-server --load-balancer-id $lbOcid --force
     oci lb backend delete --backend-name $webBeName --backend-set-name lb-backend-set-web --load-balancer-id $lbOcid --force

-    #Create new backends for the Container Instance resource
+    #Create new backends for the Container Instance resource:
     oci lb backend create --backend-set-name lb-backend-set-server --ip-address $ciPrivIp --port 3000 --load-balancer-id $lbOcid
     oci lb backend create --backend-set-name lb-backend-set-web --ip-address $ciPrivIp --port 80 --load-balancer-id $lbOcid
     </copy>